onyx-platform/onyx/ABS_RELEASE_NOTES.md

 The Asynchronous Barrier Snapshotting (ABS) based release of Onyx moves away from fault tolerance and state mechanisms that track and acking individual segments, to inserting and tracking barriers that flow through the Directed Acyclic Graph (DAG).

+## Motivation
-This improves performance by reducing acking overhead, and allows for exactly once aggregations which do not deduplicate messages.
-In ABS snapshots can be taken at consistent points in the data, by tracking and aligning the barriers and snapshotting state at appropriate points of barrier alignment.
+ABS improves performance by reducing acking overhead, and allows for exactly once aggregations which do not require message de-duplication.
+In ABS, consistent state snapshots can be made by tracking and aligning the barriers, and snapshotting state at appropriate points of barrier alignment.

 ## Concepts

-Onyx 0.10.0 uses the Asynchronous Barrier Snapshotting method described in Lightweight Asynchronous Snapshots for Distributed Dataflows, Carbone et al.(http://arxiv.org/abs/1506.08603) to ensure fault tolerance and exactly once processing of data (not exactly once side effects!).
+Onyx 0.10.0 uses the Asynchronous Barrier Snapshotting method described in [Lightweight Asynchronous Snapshots for Distributed Dataflows, Carbone et al.](http://arxiv.org/abs/1506.08603) to ensure fault tolerance and exactly once processing of data (not exactly once side effects!).

 Every job is assigned a coordinator peer, that notifies input peers of when